C21u—Introduction to U.S. Importing: The Customs Release and Entry Process

 (Estimated study time: 1 hour 1 minute)

-Pre-Importation Responsibilities by Importer, Carrier, and Customs Broker
+Pre-Importation Responsibilities of the Importer, Carrier, and Customs Broker

-In this lesson we begin our examination of the actual importation process with what must happen before a shipment arrives into the U.S. For example, the import carrier must provide advance shipment (manifest) information to CBP, listing all the shipments on-board.
-Before arrival of food to be imported into the U.S., the importer or his agent, often the customs broker, must notify the FDA with shipment details.
+In this lesson we examine what must happen before a shipment arrives into the U.S. For example, the import carrier must provide advance shipment (manifest) information to CBP, and the importer (or an agent of the importer) must notify the FDA with shipment details before food that is imported into the U.S. arrives.

 The Import/Customs Broker Transaction: How Does It Start?